mmEgoHand: Egocentric Hand Pose Estimation and Gesture Recognition with Head-mounted Millimeter-wave Radar and IMU: Experiments

+We further evaluate the generalization ability of \sysName~for gesture recognition under few-shot fine-tuning in challenging real-world scenarios, including cross-person, cross-posture, and cross-hand settings.
+Please note that the primary goal of this evaluation is to demonstrate the baseline generalization capability of our framework.
+Achieving stronger generalization performance would require incorporating additional techniques such as domain adaptation and domain generalization.
+To facilitate future research in this direction, we release our dataset publicly to support further exploration of these advanced generalization methods.

-\textbf{Cross-person.} We utilize two cross-person validation approaches to evaluate the performance of \sysName~ in gesture recognition on unseen users.
-(1) We use dataset from No.1 to No.8 listed in Table.~\ref{tab:volunteer diversity} as the training set to train \sysName, and test the trained \sysName~ with dataset from No.9 to No.12.
-(2) We select one of 12 rows from Table.~\ref{tab:volunteer diversity} for testing and use the remaining rows for training; and we iteratively repeat this process 12 times and ultimately compute the average value.
-Table.~\ref{tab:cross-people-hm} shows that \sysName~ maintains a certain level of recognition capability for unseen persons, achieving a gesture recognition accuracy of 63.11 and 61.96\% in the above two training/test splitting strategy, respectively.
-Moreover, the gesture recognition accuracy significantly improves by 10\%-20\% with one-shot or two-shot fine-tuning, using only one or two samples from the target person/s to fine-tune \sysName.
+\textbf{(1) Cross-person.} We adopt two cross-person validation strategies to evaluate the gesture recognition performance of \sysName~ on unseen users.
+(1) In the first strategy, we use data from No.1 to No.8 (as listed in Table.~\ref{tab:volunteer-diversity}) for training, and test the model on data from No.9 to No.12.
+(2) In the second strategy, we perform leave-one-subject-out evaluation: in each iteration, data from one row in Table.~\ref{tab:volunteer-diversity} is used for testing, while data from the remaining rows is used for training.
+This process is repeated for all 12 rows, and the average performance is reported.
+As shown in Table~\ref{tab:cross-people-hm}, \sysName~demonstrates a certain degree of generalization ability to unseen users, achieving gesture recognition accuracies of 63.11\% and 61.96\% under the two strategies, respectively.
+Furthermore, the accuracy improves significantly—by 10\% to 20\%—when one-shot or two-shot fine-tuning is applied, using only one or two labeled samples from the target user to adapt the \sysName.

 Fig.~\ref{fig:cross-person-hm} demonstrates the leave-one-person-out results.
 It also shows that \sysName~ maintains a certain level of recognition capability and can be improved further by few-shot fine-tuning.
 There is one exception observed with No. 7, which exhibits a significantly lower accuracy rate.
 Upon reviewing the video footage, we find that this particular volunteer performs the gestures with smaller and more casual movements, deviating considerably from the patterns exhibited by others.
-Consequently, during actual system deployment, what we need is to implement a pre-use calibration protocol, requiring users to calibrate each gesture twice or more before commencing usage.
+Consequently, during actual system deployment, what we need is to implement a \textit{\textbf{pre-use calibration protocol}}, requiring users to calibrate each gesture twice or more before commencing usage.